-Carbonated water (or soda water), is plain water into which carbon dioxide gas has been absorbed.
+Carbonated water is plain water into which Co2 has been absorbed.

 The process of absorbing carbon dioxide gas into water is called carbonation.

 - Carbonation Characteristics - Carbonator Operation

 Carbonation Characteristics

 - Carbonation is a key ingredient in soft drinks It helps to define the taste, scent and level of visual appeal - Carbonation enhances the flavoring of the beverage - Carbonation carries the aroma of beverage - Carbonation is often used to give the drink a "bite".
 However contrary to popular belief, the fizzy taste is caused by the diluted carbonic acid inducing a slight burning sensation, and is not caused by the presence of bubbles.